-After being in other Quick Service Restaurants where we were sometimes frantically searching for a place to sit (especially for 8 people!), this was a nice and welcome change.
+After days of sometimes frantically searching for a place to sit in other Quick Service Restaurants, especially for 8 people, this was a nice and welcome change.

-We walked in 10 minutes after our Reservation, but the Cast Member was nice about it.
-And since the Restaurant was virtually empty, there was no problem getting our table
+We walked in 10 minutes after our Reservation, but since the Restaurant was virtually empty, the Cast Member was nice about it.

 After walking our 8 drinks and 4 appetizers to our table, we knew right away that there was going to be an enormous amount of food.

 We were right!
 We could have been brought a single serving of the 4-person meal for the 8 of us and still wouldn’t have needed to ask for more.

 Appetizers consisted of a Caprese Salad and A Caesar Salad.

 Both were traditional salads that you can get elsewhere, so they weren’t amazing, but they were tasty.

 And knowing that the Entrees that were going to be coming our shortly were mainly meat-based, I didn’t mind filling up on appetizers.